Altoids1/Joao/docs/TypesValues.md

 # 2.2 - Objects

 **Objects** are the bread and butter of João.
-They use the directory system to organize groups of code and variables into organized groups which can be used together to form some greater, more complex thing.
+They use the directory system to organize groups of code and variables into which can be used together to form some greater, more complex thing.

 Since their concept is a bit abstract, lets start with a concrete example.
 Lets say you want to make a video game, and ergo might want something that can store the state of a particular player.
 You may want to, on a player-by-player basis, store things like their health and position on the map.
 Here's an object-oriented way of storing such data: